karolak6612/ItemEditor/prompt.md

 - **Dialog Windows** - All modal dialogs and forms
 - **Rendering System** - Sprite display and graphics

-## Required Tools & Workflow

-### MCP Tools (MANDATORY)
-You MUST use these MCP tools for all work:

-1. **context7-mcp** - Documentation and code examples
-   - Use "qt-6-docs" for Qt6 framework documentation
-   - Use "csharp-docs" for C# reference when needed
-   - Get code snippets and implementation patterns

-2. **shrimp-task-manager** - Task planning and execution
-   - Execute existing tasks and mark completion
-   - Research what's left to migrate using thinking mode
-   - Plan new tasks based on gap analysis
-   - Track progress systematically

-3. **desktop-commander** - Code navigation and file operations
-   - Navigate through both C# and Qt6 codebases
-   - Compare implementations side-by-side
-   - Examine file structures and dependencies

 ### Research Protocol (MANDATORY FIRST STEP)